 - And should your account be currently below eBay’s minimum standards, you won’t be able to close it until it is in line with the standards.
 The same is true if your account has been suspended or restricted.
 You will need to resolve those issues first.

 - If all of the above is cleared, you can then send a request to close your account.
-You can find that link in the Help & Contact section of the eBay website.
-Naturally, you will then be asked to fill out a short questionnaire on why you want to close your account etc..
+You can find this by going to My eBay > Account > Close My Account.

 How to cancel your eBay seller account or shop